duhamamdouh96/restaurant-app-4sale/README.md

 *I assumed that we have waiters "users" in the application and we have an API to get all the available waiters to assign each to order, Also, the application should have a listing for reservations API per customer, waiter, and admin*

+Also here's a command for the waiting list:

+    $ sail artisan reserve-table-from-waiting-list

-*Also I assumed that we configured a cron entry in the server "Laravel task scheduling" to run every hour to check if a table is available and reserve it for the next record on the waiting list*
+ *and I assumed that we configured a cron entry in the server "Laravel task scheduling" to run every hour - or any specific time - to check if a table is available then push it to a queue and reserve it for the next record on the waiting list*

 That's it and you're good to go!